junxit/us-congress-bills-111/bill.md

       - **(v)** nongovernmental conservation organizations, academic institutions, or other stakeholders engaged in existing Joint Ventures that have knowledge or expertise of the geographic or ecological scope of the Joint Venture; and
       - **(vi)** other relevant stakeholders considered necessary by the Director to ensure a comprehensive review of the proposed Implementation Plan.
   - **(3)** *Approval* The Director shall approve an Implementation Plan submitted by the Management Board for a Joint Venture if the Director finds that—
-    - **(A)** the plan provides for implementation of conservation projects to conserve waterfowl and other native migratory birds and their habitats and ecosystems either—
+    - **(A)** the plan provides for implementation of conservation actions to conserve waterfowl and other native migratory birds and their habitats and ecosystems either—
       - **(i)** in a specific geographic area of the United States; or
       - **(ii)** across the range of a specific species or similar group of like species;
     - **(B)** the members of the Joint Venture—
       - **(i)** accept the responsibility for implementation of national or international bird conservation plans in the region of the United States to which the plan applies; and
-      - **(ii)** have demonstrated to the satisfaction of the Director the capacity to implement conservation actions identified in the plan, including—
-        - **(I)** the design, funding, monitoring, and tracking of conservation projects that advance the objectives of the Joint Venture; and
-        - **(II)** reporting and conduct of public outreach regarding such projects; and
+      - **(ii)** have demonstrated to the satisfaction of the Director the capacity to implement conservation actions identified in the plan, including (I) the design, funding, monitoring, and tracking of conservation projects that advance the objectives of the Joint Venture; and (II) reporting and conduct of public outreach regarding such projects; and
     - **(C)** the plan maximizes, to the extent practicable, coordination with other relevant and active conservation plans or programs within the geographic scope of the Joint Venture to conserve, protect, recover, or restore migratory bird habitats and other fish and wildlife habitat within the operating region of the Joint Venture.

 ## § 6.
 Grants and other assistance

 - **(a)** *In general* Except as provided in subsection (b), and subject to the availability of appropriations, the Director may award grants of financial assistance to implement a Joint Venture through—
   - **(1)** support of the activities of the Management Board of the Joint Venture and to pay for necessary administrative costs and services, personnel, and meetings, travel, and other business activities; and
-  - **(2)** support for specific conservation projects and other activities necessary to carry out the Implementation Plan.
+  - **(2)** support for specific conservation actions and other activities necessary to carry out the Implementation Plan.
 - **(b)** *Limitation* A Joint Venture is not eligible for assistance or support authorized in this section unless the Joint Venture is operating under an Implementation Plan approved by the Director under section 5.
-- **(c)** *Conservation project grant criteria* The Secretary, through the Director, within 180 days after date of enactment of this Act and after consultation with representatives from Management Boards and equivalent entities of joint ventures referred to in section 8, shall publish guidelines for determining priorities for funding among conservation project proposals to meet the purpose of this Act and respective Implementation Plans.
+- **(c)** *Conservation action grant criteria* The Secretary, through the Director, within 180 days after date of enactment of this Act and after consultation with representatives from Management Boards and equivalent entities of joint ventures referred to in section 8, shall publish guidelines for determining funding allocations among joint ventures and priorities for funding among conservation action proposals to meet the purpose of this Act and respective Implementation Plans.
-- **(d)** *Matching requirements* If a Management Board determines that two or more proposed conservation projects are of equal value toward fulfillment of the relevant Implementation Plan, priority shall be given to the project or projects for which there exist non-Federal matching contributions that are equal to or exceed the amount of Federal funds available for such project or projects.
+- **(d)** *Matching requirements* If a Management Board determines that two or more proposed conservation actions are of equal value toward fulfillment of the relevant Implementation Plan, priority shall be given to the action or actions for which there exist non-Federal matching contributions that are equal to or exceed the amount of Federal funds available for such action or actions.
 - **(e)** *Technical assistance* The Secretary, through the Director, may provide technical and administrative assistance for implementation of Joint Ventures and the expenditure of financial assistance under this subsection.
 - **(f)** *Acceptance and use of donations* The Secretary, through the Director, may accept and use donations of funds, gifts, and in-kind contributions to provide assistance under this section.